 6. Load Up On Healthy Fats

-Other foods that contain omega 3s include flax seeds, chia seeds, walnuts and soybeans.
+Other foods that contain omega 3s include flax seeds, chia seeds, walnuts, and soybeans.
 Even if you’re vegetarian or vegan, you can make sure to supplement your diet with plenty of these hydrating foods.

-7. Retain Water and Moisture with Hyaluronic Acid
+7. Retain Moisture with Humectant Ingredients

 Although applying a humectant onto your skin can help, it can be even more helpful to supplement your diet from within with HA.
 Fifty percent of HA in the body is actually found in the skin, giving it its bounce and elasticity, while also keeping it moisturized.

 As we age, HA begins to diminish.
 This is why older people often have drier skin than younger people.
 By taking a supplement containing this humectant regularly, you can make sure you keep the supply of this remarkable substance replenished in your body.

 Our Taut Hydrate supplement is vegan and includes grape seed extract to hydrate your skin from within, plumping it up and making it look younger while also improving texture and elasticity.
 Moreover, this supplement works on the entire body to penetrate deep into the dermis where it can be the most beneficial for the skin.
 Still doubtful?
 Clinical studies have shown that oral supplements of HA can replenish moisture and inhibit wrinkles.

 Transform Your Complexion With the Highest Quality Skincare Products

 For anyone struggling with dry skin, we’ve put together the perfect bundle so that you can treat your winter skin from the inside-out, our Taut Collagen Ultimate Transformation.